Table of contents

 We used affinity mapping to discover and organize patterns from our research.

-We organized anecdotes into pain points, benefits, tools used, and increased or decreased energy.
-We took all the pain points and refined them into categories defined by root cause (e.g., technology enables, limitations, human needs, and human errors.)
+We organized anecdotes into pain points, benefits, tools, and increased or decreased energy.
+Then, we took all the pain points and refined them into categories defined by root cause (e.g., technology enables, limitations, human needs, and human errors.)

 3. Plan and define